tallowandsons/craft-lantern/README.md

 ### Automatic flushing and scanning

 For performance, Lantern initially stores template logging data in the cache.
 This needs to be periodically flushed to the database.
-By default Lantern will do this automatically during a web request.
+By default Lantern will do this automatically during a web request at most every 5 minutes.
 If you'd rather set this via a cronjob, you can do this using the `php craft lantern/cache/flush` command.

 Lantern occasionally needs to scan the @templates directory to keep its inventory up to date.
 By default a scan will run once per day during a web request.
 If you'd rather, you can also run this via the `php craft lantern/inventory/scan` command.